IIT-PAVIS/S-VVAD/README.md

 ## How it works
-1- Obtain your target datasets e.g.  RealVAD Dataset (https://github.com/IIT-PAVIS/Voice-Activity-Detection)
+1- Obtain your target datasets, e.g.,  RealVAD Dataset (https://github.com/IIT-PAVIS/Voice-Activity-Detection)

-2- Generate and save the dynamic image by using (https://github.com/hbilen/dynamic-image-nets)
+2- Generate and save the multiple dynamic images by using (https://github.com/hbilen/dynamic-image-nets)

-3- Define your training and test folds in the text files (example files given as trainRealVAD1.txt and testRealVAD1.txt in ValidationFold sub-directory)
+3- Define your training and test folds as text files (example files are called: trainRealVAD1.txt and testRealVAD1.txt that can be found in the ValidationFold folder)

-4- Change paths and parameters in FCN_Train_Main.py to train ResNet model
+4- Change the paths and the parameters in FCN_Train_Main.py to train ResNet model

-5- Test model on test set by using Model_Evaluation.py and BB projection on speaking Notspeaking segmentated.
+5- Test model by using Model_Evaluation.py and project the bounding boxes found as speaking/not-speaking by segmentation

 ## Reference

 **S-VVAD: Visual Voice Activity Detection by Motion Segmentation**
-Muhammad Shahid,Cigdem Beyan and Vittorio Murino, IEEE Winter Conference on Applications of Computer Vision (WACV) 2021
+Muhammad Shahid,Cigdem Beyan and Vittorio Murino, IEEE Winter Conference on Applications of Computer Vision (WACV), 2021.
 ```
 @inproceedings{shahid2019SVVAD,
   title={Visual Voice Activity Detection by Motion Segmentation},